South Fork Snoqualmie River Knotweed Control Project

 News and updates

-Most knotweed infestations from Ollalie State Park to the confluence at Three Forks have received at least initial treatment throughout the river as of the end of 2014.
+Most knotweed infestations from Olallie State Park to the confluence at Three Forks have received at least initial treatment throughout the river as of the end of 2014.
 Additional native plant installations occurred early in 2015 and re-treatment of known infestations will occur in the summer and fall of 2015.
 Funding is secure through at least the end of 2015, and expected for at least the next few years.

 Need more information or want to get your property included?
 Contact us at email@example.com.

 - U.S. Environmental Protection Agency